Your Riding Adventure

 Email Us Your Riding Adventure

-Before settling on a career in dressage, she gained experience showing and training horses in western riding and reining, hunter-jumper, and low levels of eventing.The driving force in Debbie’s equestrian career has always been to be an excellent instructor and a sympathetic and knowledgeable trainer.
-The last thirty years Debbie has been totally dedicated to continuing her education in order to fulfill her goal.
+Before settling on a career in dressage, she gained experience showing and training horses in western riding, hunter-jumper, and low levels of eventing.The driving force in Debbie’s equestrian career has always been to be an excellent instructor, a compassionate and knowledgeable trainer.
+As a result, the last thirty years Debbie has been totally dedicated to continuing her education in order to fulfill her goal.

 The riding vacation program is designed to give you as much riding as you wish to have while visiting the beautiful horse country area of Virginia.
 Longer lessons are great for getting to the bottom of riding problems that may need great detail and discussion to resolve, when an hour just isn’t enough.
 The longer lessons will allow you to ride in the morning and explore other activities in the area in the afternoon.